ernie-bernie/Mood-of-the-Room/Alpha/Alpha_Testing_and_Experiments.md

 - No averaging: classify the third point directly using k nearest neighbor voting
 - Simple average: Find the average and classify using k nearest neighbor voting
 - Weighted average: Find the weighted average (using 0.2, 0.3, and 0.5 respectively) and classify using k nearest neighbor voting
-- Compare the results of these votings, seeing which method produced the most stable inferences and how they affect responsiveness
+- Compare the results of these votings, seeing which method produced the most stable inferences and how they affect responsiveness and latency

 ### No Averaging Distances
 #### Calm with Slight Jitter: